Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_III.md

 ==> reset
 ```

 Hhm, that didn't work.
-We need to study the format of the function table in more detail.
+We need to study the format of the `func_table` in more detail.

 Remember in global variables in the beginning of the script?
 ```python